Cpecific/twwh2-memreader/struct/README.md

 # Structure definitions
 This directory contains decoded game structures.\
+Decided not to write all decoded structures in js, because current project is crude.
+Feel free to suggest on how to improve basic functionaility.\
 If you want to contribute, then only publish js code, don't publish Reclass.net project file (I will sync the changes when I have free time).
 It would be good to make Reclass.net project file generation from js, but it seems too much of an effort (from quick REClass.net source code inspection).\
 Alternatively you can [use lua inside of Cheat Engine](https://wiki.cheatengine.org/index.php?title=Lua).
 ```lua